AdobeDocs/experience-manager-cloud-service.es-ES/help/assets/dynamic-media/video.md

 <!--
-## About multiple caption and audio track support for videos in Dynamic Media{#about-msma}
+## About multiple caption and audio track support for videos in Dynamic Media

 With multiple caption and audio track capability in Dynamic Media, you can easily add multiple captions and audio tracks to a primary video.
 This capability means that your videos are accessible to a global audience.
 You can customize a single, published primary video to a global audience in multiple languages and adhere with accessibility guidelines for different geographical regions.
 Authors can also manage the captions and audio tracks from a single tab in the user interface.